snowplow/snowplowanalytics.com/_posts/2017-06-15-snowplow-dotnet-analytics-sdk-0.1.0-released.md

 If there are any problems in the input TSV (such as unparseable JSON fields or numeric fields), the `transform` method will throw a `SnowplowEventTransformationException`.
 This exception contains a list of error messages - one for every problematic field in the input.

-For more information, please check out the [.NET Analytics SDK wiki page][sdk-docs].
+For more information, please check out the [.NET Analytics SDK technical documentation][sdk-tech-docs].

 <h2 id="help">5.
 Getting help</h2>